casangi/casadocs/markdown/calibration-and-visibility-data/uv-manipulation/combining-measurement-sets.md

 combines the two days in n4826_16apr.split.ms and n4826_22apr.split.ms into a new output MS called n4826_tboth.ms, and the second MS is weighted twice the first one.

 <div class="alert alert-warning">
 **ALERT:** If you are concatenating MSs which use antennas which were moved between observations, the MS definition does only foresee a unique antenna ID, but not a unique name(!).
 The moved antenna will appear twice in the antenna list under the same name but on different stations and with two different IDs.
-The pair ('*NAME\@STATION*') will be the unique identifier.
+The pair ('*NAME@STATION*') will be the unique identifier.
 </div>

 If you would like to only concatenate the subtables of several MSs, not the bulk visibility data, you can use the task **testconcat** instead of **concat** to save time and diskspace. **testconcat** has the same parameters as **concat**.
 It produces an output MS with the concatenated subtables and an empty *MAIN* table.